-A boiler also requires an exterior pipe to remove waste, therefore, it often makes sense to have the boiler installed in a utility room.
-This is not a requirement, but it is certainly worth remembering that the further away from your home the waste pipe goes, the more pipe that you need to e install to connect, driving up labour and material costs up the roof.
+A boiler also requires an exterior pipe to remove waste.
+Therefore, it often makes sense to install the boiler in a utility room.
+This is not a requirement, but it is worth remembering that the further away from your home the waste pipe goes, the more pipe you need to e install to connect, driving up labour and material costs up the roof.

 How Much Does it Cost?

 The costs associated with moving a boiler depend on various factors, including those we have discussed.